getzep/docs.getzep.com/docs/sdk/langchain.md

     [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](/deployment/render)

-## Using Zep as a LangChain VectorStore and Document Retriever
+## Using Zep as a VectorStore and Document Retriever

 :octicons-tag-24: **v0.9.0**